Gifted & Talented Education (GATE)

 Enriched Learning Opportunities

-In order to reinforce classroom lessons and provide a richer academic experience, GATE students are exposed to local resources and university programs.
-They will:
+In order to reinforce classroom lessons and provide a richer academic experience, GATE students are exposed to various local resources and university programs, that may include:

 • Participate in workshops at the Getty